 After a break for some rest and a bite to eat, I popped back online at 6:45 and quickly accepted a delivery request.
 This order took me to a Santa Monica taco shop.
 I reached the taco shop quickly but unfortunately had to wait over 10 minutes for the food.
 The delivery was to Venice, a 4-mile trip that took about 14 minutes.

 After this, the orders continued to flow consistently throughout the evening.
 I even completed two stacked order requests, meaning I picked up two orders at once, allowing me to reach my 20-trip goal more quickly.
-And just before 10 PM, I completed my 20th delivery of the day, qualifying for the $50 bonus.
+And just before 10 PM, I completed my 20th uber delivery driver order of the day, qualifying for the $50 bonus.
 Success!